-Skin Cancer Treatment & Detection Experts in Jacksonville, NC
+Skin Cancer Services, Treatment & Detection Experts in New Bern, NC

 Skin cancer is the abnormal growth of skin cells, most often developed on skin exposed to the sun.
 Skin cancer can also occur on areas of the skin not ordinarily exposed to sunlight.
 There are three major types of skin cancer: basal cell carcinoma, squamous cell carcinoma, and melanoma.